Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day like so many people?

 Successful people are consumers of great information, they understand the more they learn the more they earn.
 Nowadays podcast is motivational videos are endless and contain a ton of great content.
 Instead of wasting time on your social media scrolling away spend your commutes and downtime listening to new content.

-I highly recommend these podcasts but there are tons of others as well:
+I highly recommend checking out the 19 best motivational podcasts but there are tons of others as well:

 - Impact Theory